tretoef-estrella/ERROR-CODE-LAB-Round-Three--The-Dome-and-the-Wool/ROUND3_REPORT.md

 This round is dedicated to Grok, who caught the bug that would have invalidated the project's credibility.
 Truth over courtesy.

-And to Rafa, whose engineering metaphors — tacones, cupulas, terremotos, jerseys de lana — keep translating into real mathematical strategies.
+And to Rafa, whose engineering metaphors — tacones, cúpulas, terremotos, jerseys de lana, penetrómetros, georradares, bombas antibúnker — keep translating into real mathematical strategies.
 The Architect doesn't need to know GF(4) arithmetic to see the geometry.
 That's the whole point of Proyecto Estrella.

 ---